Flow-Roll/FlowRoll_Contracts/README.md

 A user will be able to purchase Dice Roll Game NFTs to operate them and deposit the starting prize pool.
 The NFT can be freely traded on any exchange and the prize pool deposit and the game activity both can influence it's price.
 It's an NFT with actual cash flow possibility.

-For gamblers, they can select the Dice Roll Game with the best parameters and prize pool and call a Betting function.
+For players, they can select the Dice Roll Game with the best parameters and prize pool and call a Betting function.
 After this the Bet is added to a list.
 A reveal transaction needs to be sent to get the results of the game and to transfer the payments out.

-It provides an extra income for reveal transaction senders so gamblers can get a little extra money back.

-So players would be hunting for both the best prize pool and dice roll chances and for reveal transactions to earn a quick buck.
+The reveal transaction is now sent using a scheduled transaction for the best UX!

 ## The coupon system
 The sale of the NFTs works with a coupon system that allows a third party advertiser to earn a commission while the user gets a certain percentage off the prize.
 The owner must manually set the coupon code and it's parameters.
 The coupons can be only used once per address.
 If no coupon code is provided, then the buyer must pay the full price.

-Coupons will be pubished on social media for users to scoop up and get a good price on the NFTs and this is how incremental sale price is implemented.
+Coupons will be published on social media for users to scoop up and get a good price on the NFTs and this is how incremental sale price is implemented.